polyccon/cv/CV.md

 When not at FAC or __codebar__ or other __coding meetups__, I might be doing one of the following:

 * Running -long distance. :running:
-* Looking for records, techno, house, idm, breakbeat, electro, etc :musical_note: :headphones:
+* Looking for records, techno, house, idm, breakbeat, electro, etc :headphones:
 * I'm a member of the Florentine Caving Group and Italian Alpinian Club, also the only foreigner.
-(GSF-CAI)
+(GSF-CAI) :sunrise_over_mountains:
 * Reading psychology books.:books:
 * Cinema and photography. :cinema:
 * Volunteering: I would really like to save the planet, please give me a hand. :herb: